monapasan/bachelor-thesis/notes/RNN/R2RT, Recurrent Neural Networks in Tensorflow I.md

 ## Using a dynamic RNN
-Above, we added every node for every timestep to the graph before execution.
-This is called “static” construction. _We could also let Tensorflow dynamically create the graph at execution time, which can be more efficient._
+Above, we added every node for every time-step to the graph before execution.
+This is called “static” construction. <u>We could also let Tensorflow dynamically create the graph at execution time, which can be more efficient.<u>
 >  To do this, instead of using a list of tensors (of length num_steps and shape  `[batch_size, features]`), we keep everything in a single 3-dimnesional tensor of shape ` [batch_size, num_steps, features]`, and use Tensorflow’s `dynamic_rnn` function.
 This is shown below.